nasironeeb/hopla/examples/README.txt

 .. important::

-    Don't forget to declare the `n4h00001` hub by copying the `.../n4h00001/n4h00001/config/repositories.yaml` file in your home directory
+    Don't forget to decalre the `n4h00001` hub by copying the `.../n4h00001/n4h00001/config/repositories.yaml` file in your home directory
     `$HOME/.config/pcocc/repositories.yaml`.To list images don't forget to
     also to export the `CCCWORKDIR` env variable to `n4h00001/n4h00001/gaia`.